When Did the War Against the Entire Population of Tigray Start? By Yonas Araya

 The Troika, A Match Made in Hell

 Note: I would like to demonstrate the following in the strongest sense of the word: The ordinary Amhara population has not gained anything good either from Col Abiy or the political elite of the Amhara, who claim to represent their interests.
-The ordinary Amhara has nothing to do with the crimes being perpetrated on their Tigrayan brethren.
-The ordinary Amhara are victims, and their lives are being sacrificed for some grand scheme the Elites are hoping to achieve.
+The ordinary Amhara has nothing to do with the crimes perpetrated on their Tigrayan brethren.
+The ordinary Amharas are victims of the grand scheme of the Amhara political elites.

 Watch Col Abiy in the YouTube video, in Amharic, as he tells the public what his mother told him when he was a child.